 Another of VA's research objectives in treating cancer is improving doctors' ability to diagnose colon cancer—a type of cancer that affects about 150,000 Americans each year.
 Colon cancer can be cured if diagnosed early, yet one-third of patients who develop colon cancer will die from the disease.

 VA Cooperative Study 380, the results of which were published in 2000, found that colonoscopic screenings (in which a long, flexible, tubular instrument is used to visually inspect the entire colon) could detect abnormal growths called neoplasms better than sigmoidoscopy (a flexible instrument that inspects only the lower colon).

 More recently, a study by researchers at the Palo Alto VA Medical Center found that while doctors use colonoscopy to find abnormal growths, called polyps, which protrude from the lining of the colon, difficult-to-detect flat abnormal growths are more common in U.S. patients than was previously thought.
 These flat growths are much more likely to be cancerous than are polyps.

-Palo Alto researchers also recently found that spraying with a blue dye makes it easier to find abnormal growths in the colon, including flat growths.
+Palo Alto researchers also recently found that spraying with a blue dye, a technique adapted from Japanese physicians, makes it easier to find abnormal growths in the colon, including flat growths.

 In another study, published in 2012, researchers found that virtual colonoscopy is as accurate as conventional colonoscopy in finding potentially cancerous polyps.
 Virtual colonoscopy is a less invasive form of colonoscopy in which physicians use CT scanners to hunt for cancers and polyps.